Genetic Testing for Neurodegenerative Disorders - CAM 234HB

 Adulthood

-• Distal amyotrophy affecting hands & feet
+• Distal amyotrophy affecting hands and feet

 • Motor neuropathy